What can Lloyd’s Register Foundation’s funding be used for?

 The Foundation wants to use its funding to support high quality research and education with excellent impact and in doing this the Foundation works with a wide range of organisations globally.
 Recognising the diversity of resourcing and funding arrangements used by its global community, to avoid creating barriers to participation the Foundation does not have a prescriptive funding model.
 Apart from the exclusion of capital items the Foundation is not restrictive in its allowable costs.

-However a second driver for the Foundation is the desire to get value from its charitable funding and as such value for money will always be a consideration.
+However a second driver for the Foundation is the desire to get value from its charitable funding so value for money will always be a consideration.
 Leverage of other resources is a key assessment factor.
 Examples of such leverage might include matched funding; in kind contributions; overhead support from others; and leverage against other projects and programmes.
 Such leveraged costs should be clearly identified in applications to the Foundation for funding.

 For UK universities operating under the full economic cost (fEC) model, the UK funding councils have made specific provision to support costs of research supported by charities.
 Therefore we would normally only fund directly incurred costs i.e. actual costs that are explicitly identifiable as arising from the conduct of a project (e.g. staff salaries, equipment, materials, travel).